jaredpar/jaredpar.github.io/_posts/2019-12-02-borrowing.md

 require a form of ownership semantics like stack allocation of classes, `using` statements, resource management, etc ...
 Borrowing provides a way to safely use owned values without complicated ownership transfer.

-This a feature we explored while working on System C# in the [Midori Project](http://joeduffyblog.com/2015/11/03/blogging-about-midori/) in the context of having stack like allocations.
-The experiment was successful and brought with it signficant performance wins for the system.
+This is a feature we explored while working on System C# in the [Midori Project](http://joeduffyblog.com/2015/11/03/blogging-about-midori/) in the context of having stack like allocations.
+The experiment was successful and brought with it significant performance wins for the system.
 But the experience also taught us quite a bit about the difficulties in introducing ownership concepts into languages and frameworks that didn't have them designed in from the start.